Drawio

 - Node - a node can be connected to other nodes with connections.
 A node may contain other nodes and connections.

-- Connection - a connection between two nodes.
+- Connection - a connection between two connectables - nodes or connection points.

 The below diagram shows relationships between the above interfaces including their super-interfaces: